Click the green button to get motor trade insurance quotes from specialist providers now.

 - Experience - Experience is another vitally important thing to consider when hiring employees for your motor trade business.
 The type of experience you’re looking for will of course depend on the type of business you run.
 More experienced employees will not only be able to do their job well but will also generally be able to deal with customers better and be cheaper to insure.

-- Driving history - It’s also important to find out the driving history of any potential employees, including any points they have or criminal convictions.
+- Driving history - It’s also important to find out the d of any potential employees, including any motoring convictions they have or criminal convictions.
 This can make a big difference when it comes to insurance so it’s vital that you find this out early on.